keshav787/neural_network_basics/README.md

 # Neural Network Basics
-Basics of Neural Network , gradient descent, hands on mini project
+Basics of Neural Network , gradient descent, hands on mini project.
+It was a part of Deep learning Nanodegree by [Udacity](https://udacity.com)

 This repo contains the following notebooks: